Silvestre08/AspNet/WebApi/OAuth2AndOpenId/README.md

 2. See the tokens being sent back to the client.

 So what happened was that the middleware received an authorization code and it used that to call the token together with the secret and client id.
 It received an identity token and validated it, stored it and created identity claims from it and stored in an encrypted cookie.
-We can verify by looking into the console of our mvc client appÇ
+We can verify by looking into the console of our mvc client app.
 ![](doc/identitytoken.png)

 We can inspect the contents of a token on jwt.io.